hauserdn/GetClean/README.md

 # GetClean
 ##This is a readme file for the peer graded project of week 4 of the Coursera Getting and Cleaning Data class

+## The data used in this assignment can be found at:
+### Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+A Public Domain Dataset for Human Activity Recognition Using Smartphones.
+21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+Bruges, Belgium 24-26 April 2013.

 ## The repository contains three files:
 1. README.md : This readme file
 2. run_analysis.R : An R script for performing a tidy analysis of the Samsung data in the user's working directory